There’s a difference between club fitting and club performance

 Become a golf club performance expert

-How equipment contributes to ball flight is a direct correlation of the club performance numbers (specifications) and how the club influences the golfer’s swing.
+Equipment’s contribution to ball flight is directly related to the club’s performance numbers (specifications) and how the club influences the golfer’s swing.
 It can be both.

 If the club face is not square, if the club’s path is not on the target line and if the ball is not struck in the center of the club’s face the resulting ball flight will likely not be towards the target.

-What is unknown to most instructors/club fitters is how the golf club is influencing the golfer’s ability to swing the club.
+What is unknown to most instructors/club fitters is how the golf club influences the golfer’s ability to swing the club.

 Every golf professional who gives instruction and all club fitters should know the club performance numbers of the clubs their golfer is hitting.